BrewBlox/brewblox-documentation/docs/user/all_blocks.md

 If you don't have motor valve expansion boards, leave it disabled to avoid any damage if things are connected wrongly.

 ### DS2413 Chip
-The DS2413 chip is used on the SSR extension board and DC Switch extension board.
+The DS2413 is used on the SSR extension board and DC Switch extension board.
 It makes two extra digital outputs available for use via OneWire.
 Channel A and B can be used as target for Digital Actuator blocks.

 This block is added by clicking 'Discover new OneWire block' in the Spark service page menu.

 ### DS2408 Chip
-The DS2408 chip is used on the Motor Valve Expansion board.
+The DS2408 is used on the Motor Valve Expansion board.
 It has 8 pins, which can be used by two Motor Valve blocks: each Motor Valve requires four pins.

 This block is added by clicking 'Discover new OneWire block' in the Spark service page menu.